2020 Santa Cruz graduate students' strike: Reaction and effects

 In a message circulated on January 6, interim provost Lori Kletzer stated that "[The grading strike] has made meeting and working together impossible... and has delayed the implementation of plans to better support graduate students."
-Later in the same month, UCSC Chancellor Cynthia Larive would voice her disapproval of the strikes as well citing the potential harm of undergraduate students.
+Later in the same month, UCSC Chancellor Cynthia Larive voiced her disapproval of the strikes as well as citing the potential harm to undergraduate students.

-In an open letter published on February 14, Janet Napolitano, president of the UC system, wrote that the wildcat strike "is the wrong way to go."
+In an open letter published on February 14, Janet Napolitano, then president of the UC system, wrote that the wildcat strike "is the wrong way to go."
 And that "participation in the wildcat strike will have consequences, up to and including the termination of existing employment at the University."
-In a response letter published February 19, the UC Academic Council issued a statement calling on Napolitano not to retaliate against striking graduate students and to lessen the police presence on campus.
-300 faculty at UCSC signed a letter promising not retaliate against students demonstrating for higher pay.
-Similar letters have garnered hundreds of faculty signatures at Berkeley and Davis.
+In a response letter published February 19, the UC Academic Council called on Napolitano not to retaliate against striking graduate students and to lessen the police presence on campus.
+Three-hundred faculty at UCSC signed a letter promising not to retaliate against students demonstrating for higher pay.
+Similar letters garnered hundreds of faculty signatures at Berkeley and Davis.

-As of February 2020, at least 17 protesters have been arrested.
+As of February 2020, at least 17 protesters were arrested.
 On February 28, 2020, more than 82 graduate students were terminated of employment for participating in the strike, causing them to lose their health insurance during the COVID-19 pandemic.
 As a part of negotiations following the unfair labor practice vote, the UC system reinstated these workers' health insurance.

-More than 500 graduate students across 22 departments have pledged not to take teaching assistant positions made vacant by the firing of student strikers.
+More than 500 graduate students across 22 departments pledged not to take teaching assistant positions made vacant by the firing of student strikers.

-Graduate students at universities across the country have issued statements of support including the University of North Carolina at Chapel Hill, University of Notre Dame, and University of Mississippi.
+Graduate students at universities across the country issued statements of support, including the University of North Carolina at Chapel Hill, University of Notre Dame, and University of Mississippi.

 On August 11, 2020, UCSC reinstated 41 graduate students who were fired in March.